 Look at the duck shelter, see how healthy the ducks are and how many ducklings they have hatched.

-Fill out the questions on the survey form
+Fill out the questions on the survey form.

-Weigh the grown-up ducks
+Weigh the grown-up ducks and if possible record when they were hatched.
+This will allow you to get an idea of how quickly the animals have grown.

-Ask the farmer about the way he/she looks after the ducks.
-Ask what he/she does well and where he/she could improve.
+Ask the farmer about the way they look after the ducks.
+Ask what they do well and where they could improve.
+It is always good to listen to the farmers.
+As much as possible work with the couple, asking questions and listening carefully to both husband and wife.
+If children are involved in the farming of the ducks, make sure to give ‘honour’ to their efforts as this will encourage the children to keep on with their efforts.

 Teaching notes

-The information you get from visiting each farmer,
+The information you get from -

+visiting each farmer,

 the survey forms,

+collected stories and

+looking carefully at all aspects of the duck farm and garden nearby…

-collected stories and by looking will help you to make sure the lessons you use in your second training day will be most helpful to the farmers.
+… all these will help you to make sure the lessons you use in your second training day will be most helpful to the farmers.
 Extra lessons may be needed on duck feeding, breeding, housing or other topics.
 Sometimes you just can repeat some of the lesson outlines used in the first training course.

 Education tip – Finding out what farmers need help with

-If farmers are to be able to do what we are teaching them we must first find out
+If farmers are to do what we are teaching them we must first find out

 what they really need to learn so they can manage their ducks well